Monday, May 2, 2016

 I have studied with many Herbalists and TCM practitioners over the years including Michael and Lesley Tierra, Brendan Kelly, Karta Purkh Singh Khalsa, Harriet Beinfield, Efrem Korngold, 7Song, Kathleen Maier, Phyllis D. Light, Benjamin Zappin, Thomas Easley, Christopher Hobbs, Sean Donahue, Jim McDonald, Paul Bergner, Kiki Geary, Guido Mase, Roy Upton, Miles Coleman, Susan Kramer, Matthew Wood, David Winston, and more...
 I've read the books and articles of so many others... a few whose work I am especially fond of are Kiva Rose, Lonny Jarrett, and Heiner Fruehauf.
 Perhaps I will study with them someday, but have given up flying, so that limits me.
 I am a member of the American Herbalist Guild.

 I've spent most of my working years working for myself.
 In my first business, began in 1997, Serenity Gardens, I grew and sold potted organic herbs and perennials, herbal wreaths, and fresh bouquets at Farmer's Markets.
 My current business, Metamorphosis Plantscapes & Artworks, LLC, began in 2006; in this I offer Landscaping, Art, and Herbalism.
 Another aspect of my arts that I offer to the public are collage workshops and one-on-one sessions, Renew and Release: Collage as aTool for Transformation.
 I also work intimately with another lover of plants, the honeybee.
 I have been a natural, treatment-free beekeeper since 2007.
 I achieved black belt in Tae Kwon Do in 2008, have completed Reiki level I training, and otherwise work on an energetic level with various internal practices personally.
-I am a long-time meditator and dabble with (not trained) Yoga, Chi Nei Tsang, Qigong, Shiatsu, Shamanic Journeying, Shadowwork, Somatic practice, and the like on a regular basis.
+I am a long-time meditator and dabble with (not trained) Yoga, Chi Nei Tsang, Qigong, Shiatsu, Shamanic Journeying, Shadowwork, Somatic practice, Inner Child work, and the like on a regular basis.

 I am a 'Wounded Healer' having experienced severe trauma which I worked through.

 In addition, I am Lyme-literate, having been initiated into the understanding of living with dis-ease when I acquired Lyme in 2011.
-I was very sick and it took years to resolve,.
+I was very sick and it took a couple years to resolve,.
 Admittedly I do not feel confident that Lyme is not a lifelong relationship with a bacteria we can only hope to keep in dormancy.
 Nonetheless I am better now and have been well for years.
 Both of these experiences mixed with my long-time practice of Eastern philosophy to create in me a well-spring of compassion which I mix with my knowledge, experience, and determination to be of service to you and your well-being on your life path.

 "Let food be thy medicine and medicine be thy food."